Learn how to conduct a detailed pool feasibility study using Canibuild

 - An address to look up

-Before you can start your swimming pool feasibility assessment, you need to upload at least one of your favourite swimming pool plans.
+Firstly, before you can start your swimming pool feasibility assessment, you need to upload at least one of your favourite swimming pool plans.
 It will only take a minute so let’s get started;

 2. Admin Using the arrow on the top right hand side of the application, selection “admin” from the dropdown

 4. Add Item Click on the three dots located on the top right hand side.
 Click ‘Add Item’ – This will allow you to choose a floor plan from your device and upload it.
+For instance, we have chosen a popular pool layout for this example.
+This will allow you to conduct your pool feasibility study

 5. Crop your plans This is achieved by joining one line to the other and creating a closed shape.
 One you are happy, click on the scissor icon on the left hand size to save changes